hashicorp/terraform-cdk/website/docs/cdktf/concepts/cdktf-architecture.html.md

 ## Constructs

-Constructs is one of the core packages we rely on.
-It essentially allows modeling a tree of "constructs".
-The `Application` in CDK for Terraform is the root node, where the Stacks are its children.
-When generating provider bindings, these are also constructs.
+CDK for Terraform apps are structured as a tree of [constructs](https://github.com/aws/constructs).
+The classes `App`, `TerraformStack`, `TerraformResource` and `Resource` are all deriving from `Construct` and are therefore represented as a node in the application tree, where the `App` node is the root.

 ### Levels of Abstraction